Kazakhstan shows generous side amid Russian stampede, but tensions are rising

 “I decided to leave because I have a family and a small child.
 And I believe that any scenario is better than obeying criminal orders now,” he was further cited as saying, adding: “I’m trying not to think far ahead.
 It’s actually a very stressful state of uncertainty and fear, and this fear is paralysing.”

 Officials will be wary of growing discontent in Kazakh towns and cities at the inflow of Russians.
-Locals have started to speculate about matters such as how increased demand could lead to eyewatering rises in residential rents—there are anecdotal reports of landlords forcing out Kazakh tenants in favour of Russians who can pay more—as well as higher prices for cars and a lack of kindergarten and school places.
+Locals have started to speculate about matters such as how increased demand could lead to eye-watering rises in residential rents – there are anecdotal reports of landlords forcing out Kazakh tenants in favour of Russians who can pay more – as well as higher prices for cars and a lack of kindergarten and school places.

 First wave, second wave